I recently took a discovery call from a startup founder who wanted advice on how to separate from her co-founder:

 Unlike equity, capital is cash — and that is worth something.

 Treat any initial capital that a founder put in as convertible debt, as you would a pre-seed investment into the startup.
-If, however, that was not done and it was treated as a loan to the company, this will make things difficult.
+If, however, that was not done and it was treated as a loan to the company, you'll need to negotiate those terms.

 Ask yourself the following regarding the capital each founder put in: